Contract

 Ensure the enforceability of your desired sustainability outcomes

 Ensure desired outcomes are achieved by developing enforceable agreements and contracts.
-Define corrective and remedial actions for non-compliance and ensure that the appropriate resources will be available to support and monitor performance outlined by the sustainability clauses.
-Include provisions on corrective action and ensure your team can assess, enforce and support supplier compliance during the contract management stage by bringing together legal, sustainable and other relevant advisors.
+This requires defining corrective and remedial actions for non-compliance and enforcing them through contract provisions.
+You also need to ensure that the appropriate resources will be available to support and monitor performance outlined by the sustainability clauses.
+It may be helpful to bring together relevant advisors from other departments, such as legal and sustainability, to help inform compliance planning.

 EXAMPLE: Telecom company adding emissions reduction clause to supplier contracts

 In its effort to meet its supply chain emissions targets, BT Group introduced a climate clause for suppliers which commits them to make measurable carbon reductions across their value chain during the contract term.
-The clause started out as voluntary but became mandatory.4 The financial benefits of energy savings have helped the idea gain traction and it is now embedded in contracts with several key suppliers.5
+The clause started out as voluntary but became mandatory.5 The financial benefits of energy savings have helped the idea gain traction and it is now embedded in contracts with several key suppliers.6

 EXAMPLE: BMW environmental and social purchasing conditions